Moji-ucos/demo-repo/README.md

 ### Local development

-1. Opne index.html in your browser
+1. Open index.html in your browser